Justus Vinton: Call to Rangoon

 In 1852 a British frigate and four armed steamers arrived at the port of Rangoon to demand redress of grievances from the Burmese government.
 The local authorities prepared for resistance by erecting immense stockades and placing batteries at various points.
 Reinforcements called from surrounding areas maltreated the populace.

 Rev. Eugenio Kincaid, who was in Rangoon at that time, asked Justus to come to Rangoon and help with relief work.
 The fellow missionaries at Moulmein also agreed that he should go.
 Justus went to Rangoon at once; waiting for a formal authorization of his transfer from the Baptist Mission Union would have required six to eight months.
 When he reached Rangoon five thousand refugee Karens were living in precarious conditions.
 Rangoon fell to the British on 12 April 1852 in the Second Anglo-Burmese War, but elements of the disbanded local army continued to harass the people.
 Six weeks after the capture of Rangoon, Justus Vinton's family joined him in Rangoon.
 They set up an emergency hospital in a vacant monastery.
 Calista also set up a school, and two hundred pupils attended.

 Famine followed the war and pestilence.
 Justus Vinton bought provisions and fed thousands of refugees.

 In 1854 Karen Home Mission Society was formed.
 At their first annual meeting, thirty pastors and three hundred lay delegates were in attendance.
 In 1855 a two-storey Karen Baptist church was built, and the Vinton's son Brainerd went to study at Hamilton, NY and the daughter Calista went to study at Suffolk.
-Miranda died after working with her brother for twelve years.
+Miranda, who had married Rev. Norman Harris, died in 1856.

 The Baptist Mission Union censured Justus Vinton for abandoning his post without authorization and going to Rangoon; he resigned from the Missionary Union and accepted, unpaid, the affiliation of American Baptist Free Mission Society.
 The Society acted as a financial agent in the collection and transmission of funds and in publication in the country of his reports and letters.
 Besides funds donated by friends in America, his mission was supported by native Christians and British residents in Rangoon.

 In 1858 Justus went to Shwekyin to find appropriate locations for posting native preachers; he contracted a jungle fever there, and died on 31 March 1858.
 Calista carried on the mission work, assisted by her son Brainerd and daughter Calista and their spouses, who returned from America after their studies.
+By this time Brainerd had married Julia A. Haswell, daughter of Rev. James Madison Haswell of the Burmese Mission in Moulmein.

 In 1872, long after the death of Justus Vinton, he was finally vindicated by the Baptist Missionary Union and Brainerd rejoined the church.

+Several of his children and great-grandchildren continued missionary work in Burma, including the surgeon Gordon Seagrave.